Artist-in-Residence

 David Ireland

-David Ireland, "Dumb Ball"
+David Ireland, "Dumb Ball", in process

 During the month of February 1989, David Ireland was “in residence” in the galleries of FWM.
 Titled In Studio, the project was part installation and part performance as the artist and FWM constructed a large muslin tent in the gallery for Ireland’s use as a working studio.
 Windows were made so viewers could witness Ireland’s creative process.